papoc-workshop/2022/cfp.md

 ## How to submit your work
 Submissions should be made [via Easychair](https://easychair.org/conferences/?conf=papoc21).

 All submissions should be written in English and provided in PDF format.
-We suggest that you use the [ACM template for LaTeX or MS Word](https://www.acm.org/publications/proceedings-template), but this is not requried.
+We suggest that you use the [ACM template for LaTeX or MS Word](https://www.acm.org/publications/proceedings-template), but this is not required.
 If using the LaTeX template, please use the following document class (which matches the [format used by EuroSys](https://2021.eurosys.org/cfp.html#cfp)):

     \documentclass[sigplan,10pt]{acmart}